The Cheapest Way Visit Universal Orlando? (Under $3,000)

 • Plastic ice cream cup from Wizarding World of Harry Potter ice cream shops

-• Plastic souvenir butterbeer mug
+• Plastic souvenir butterbeer cup

 • Exchange your U.S. currency for Gringotts bank notes